 Our work contributes to the literature in three ways.
 First, we contribute to the substantial literature on agricultural technology adoption.
-Credit, information, and price uncertainty may all be relevant constraints limiting adoption of improved technologies in a particular context (Feder et al., 1985; Foster and Rosenzweig, 2010; Magruder, 2018).
+Credit, information, and price uncertainty may all be relevant constraints limiting adoption of improved technologies in a particular context (Feder et al., 1985; Foster and Rosenzweig, 2010; Magruder, 2018; Suri and Udry, 2022).
 Credit in particular, by shifting the timing of payment or salience of the total cost, can increase adoption of a variety of technologies including fertilizer, bednets, and crop insurance (Duflo et al., 2011; Devoto et al., 2012; Tarozzi et al., 2014; Casaburi and Willis, 2018).
-A growing body of evidence suggests bundling interventions together to address several of these constraints can be highly effective at increasing technology adoption and farmer productivity (Abate et al., 2018; Deutschmann et al., 2021).
-In our setting, we study the introduction of a brand new technology into the market.
-We show that bundling credit, information, and price certainty in a contracting arrangement can be an effective tool for buyers to induce widespread adoption of the new technology and ultimately source larger quantities of higher-quality production.
+A growing body of evidence suggests bundling interventions together to address several of these constraints can be highly effective at increasing technology adoption and farmer productivity (Abate et al., 2018; Deutschmann et al., 2021; Suri and Udry, 2022).
+We corroborate findings in the literature that a bundled intervention can impact technology adoption, in a novel context in which the technology addresses quality instead of yields.

 Second, we contribute to a growing literature on contracting in settings with limited enforcement.
-Existing work suggests contract farming can be an effective avenue for farmers to improve productivity or quality (Arouna et al., 2021; Macchiavello and Miquel-Florensa, 2019).8 Successful contracting typically depends on either effective institutions or informal relationships, often termed relational contracting (Brown et al., 2004; Michler and Wu, 2020).
+Existing work suggests contract farming can be an effective avenue for farmers to improve productivity or quality (Arouna et al., 2021; Macchiavello and Miquel-Florensa, 2019).
+Successful contracting typically depends on either effective institutions or informal relationships, often termed relational contracting (Brown et al., 2004; Michler and Wu, 2020).
 Previous work has additionally demonstrated the complementary nature of norms, incentives, and reciprocity in enforcing informal contracts (Charness and Haruvy, 2002; Fehr et al., 2009; Rigdon, 2009; Finan and Schechter, 2012; Kessler and Leider, 2012; Fahn, 2020).
-We contribute new field-experimental evidence that reciprocity and patience are determinants of relational contract success.
+We contribute new field-experimental evidence that behavioral characteristics play a role in contracting and commercialization decisions.

 Third, we contribute to a small but important literature on the determinants of aflatoxin mitigation by smallholder farmers.
 Given the public health implications of widespread aflatoxin exposure, especially in low-income countries, it is of direct policy interest to understand the best strategies for reducing contamination.
-Previous work on bio-control technology in particular has found that a price premium alone, or a price premium bundled with index insurance, can induce modest increases in technology adoption (Hoffmann et al.,
+Previous work on bio-control technology in particular has found that a price premium alone, or a price premium bundled with index insurance, can induce modest increases in technology adoption (Hoffmann et al., 2018b; Narayan et al., 2019; Hoffmann et al., 2022).
+More generally, information and price premiums can induce increased adoption of complementary aflatoxin mitigation strategies, like drying crops on a tarp or storing them in hermetic storage bags (Magnan et al.,

-8Contract farming can also affect other dimensions of farmer welfare, by increasing food security (Bellemare and Novak, 2017) or reducing income volatility (Bellemare et al., 2021).
+&lt;sup>7Contract farming can also affect other dimensions of farmer welfare, by increasing food security (Bellemare and Novak, 2017) or reducing income volatility (Bellemare et al., 2021).